marmelab/react-admin/docs/useCanAccess.md

 `useCanAccessCallback` allows to check access to a resource and action on an event instead of on mount.
 It returns a `checkAccess` async function that you can call in an event handler.

 The `checkAccess` function expects an argument with the shape `{ action, resource, record }`.
-This function resolves to a boolean indicating whether users have access to the provided resource and action.
+This function resolves to a boolean indicating whether users can access the provided resource and action.

 ```jsx
 import { Datagrid, List, TextField, useCanAccessCallback } from 'react-admin';